anshika2698/Data-Works-portfolio/critique-by-design.md

 ## Critique

 Overall, the visualization presents interesting and insightful information, but it feels more complicated than necessary.
 The title highlights one key story—Christians as the largest migrant group—yet the chart contains many other narratives that aren’t aligned with that focus.
 This mismatch makes the purpose of the visualization feel unclear.
-Additionally, the notes section is overly long, which distracts from the main message and visually overwhelms the design.
+Moreover, the notes section is q1uite long, which distracts from the main message and visually overwhelms the design.

 Several structural and layout issues also weaken the clarity of the graphic.
 The source is placed at the bottom and blends into the notes, when it would be more effective and transparent if positioned near the top.
 If the emphasis is truly on Christians, the remaining bars could be visually de-emphasized, such as by using a grey color palette for the other groups.
 As it stands, the colors appear arbitrary rather than meaningful, reducing the sense of intentionality in the design.